carlosrafaelgn/ArduinoTimer/README.md

 {
 }

-// Define the function which will handle the notifications (interruptions) ISR(timer1Event)
+// Define the function which will handle the notifications (interrupts) ISR(timer1Event)
 {
   // Reset Timer1 (resetTimer1 should be the first operation for better timer precision)